bright/new-www/_posts/2018-02-01-app-transfer-side-effects.md

 When the time you are selling your long-developed application comes, or you are about to make a great deal and buy some fancy app you probably do not bother about the transition process.
 Although Apple has [described the steps in details](https://help.apple.com/itunes-connect/developer/#/deved688524f), you should consider potential consequences before starting the transition.

 You should also make sure that the application [meets all criteria](https://help.apple.com/itunes-connect/developer/#/devaf27784ff) and **is eligible for the transfer**.
-What is most important, the app must have had at least version that has been released to the App Store and no version of the app were using an **iCloud entitlement** or a **Passbook entitlement**.
+What is most important, the app must have had at least one version that has been released to the App Store and no version of the app used an **iCloud entitlement** or a **Passbook entitlement**.

 ## Backup data